oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - Host allocation (`hostAddress`) must be CPU accessible USM allocation (eg. waiting for completion)
 - User is responsible for updating both memory locations to >= `completionValue` to signal Event completion
 - Using such event for signaling on new API call, replaces the state (as described previously)
+- Driver defines a maximum value supported for externally managed counter storage.
+User must query it via ${x}DeviceGetCounterBasedEventMaxValue prior to event creation.
+- `completionValue` provided in ${x}_event_counter_based_external_sync_allocation_desc_t must not exceed the value returned by ${x}DeviceGetCounterBasedEventMaxValue.
+Otherwise ${x}EventCounterBasedCreate returns ${X}_RESULT_ERROR_INVALID_ARGUMENT.
+- Any value written by the user to `deviceAddress` or `hostAddress` (including explicit signaling writes) must also not exceed the value returned by ${x}DeviceGetCounterBasedEventMaxValue.
+Exceeding this maximum results in undefined behavior.

 External aggregate storage